alcionai/corso/docs/docs/quickstart.md

 ## Repository creation

-To create a secure backup location for Corso, you will create a bucket in AWS S3 and then initialize the Corso repository using an [encryption passphrase](/setup/configuration#environment-variables).
+To create a secure backup location for Corso, you will need to initialize the Corso repository using an [encryption passphrase](/setup/configuration#environment-variables) and a pre-created S3 bucket (Corso doesn't create the bucket if it doesn't exist).
 The steps below use `corso-test` as the bucket name but, if you are using AWS, you will need a different unique name for the bucket.

 The following commands assume that all the configuration values from the previous step, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` are available to the Corso binary or container.